Who We Are

 This is a 5-year project funded the by National Heart, Lung, and Blood Institute (NHLBI).

 Working collaboratively with the University of Georgia Cooperative Extension and its partners, this $1,000,000 grant from Coca-Cola supports Walk Georgia, a web-based fitness program designed to encourage activity and exercise through accountability and community.
 The Walk Georgia program provides free fitness tracking, research-based knowledge, and resources on fitness.
 The overall Walk Georgia initiative also includes mini-grants, community outreach across the state.
-Dr. Matthew Lee Smith serves as the process and outcome evaluator for this initiative.
+Dr. Matthew Lee Smith served as the process and outcome evaluator for this initiative.

 Evaluating Evidence-Based Programming for Older Adults

 This 1-year agreement is to evaluate evidence-based programs in conjunction with the National Council on Aging’s (NCOA) National Falls Prevention Resource Center and National CDSME Resource Center.
 As part of this project, studies are being designed to examine the geospatial distribution and environmental characteristics of delivered workshops.
 Delivery site infrastructure as related to participant reach are also being examined.
 Finally, associations of personal characteristics and intervention dose as related to program outcomes are being investigated.
-Dr. Matthew Lee Smith serves as the Principal Investigator for this initiative data-driven initiative.
+Dr. Matthew Lee Smith served as the Principal Investigator for this initiative data-driven initiative.

 Facilitating the Evaluation of the Processes and Impacts of the State-Driven Fall Prevention (SDFP) Project.